LukeGrahamLandry/franca/devlog.md

 but ive paired resolving the argument names with the argument types because what about when you're allowed to refer to previous arguments.
 Can't go back to @comptime args not being const because you want to use them in types of declarations in the body, if anything i want to get rid of @comptime.
 Maybe start with the easy @impl case where you know the types without binding the args.

+So answer is have resolve_sign not bind argument names, just resolve the type expressions, which works for anything that's not @generic because you can't read argument vars in thier types.
+Then had a very long problem of it trying to do an overload on the template version of functions in an @impl @comptime, so they would never be bound. but it also wasnt finding the specialized versions. needed to add an extra block around args because all the args and constants were going into the function's outer scope, so specializations would shadow which is an error so the resolve would fail and I think a mut_replace! somewhere in the overloading so it lost the function.

+then little problem of now generic args dont get renumbered. i'm declaring args during resolve_sign becuase I wanted to have later args depend on values of previous, but my tests don't use that and the whole type checking system isn't super setup for partial argument types where you need to know previous arg values for type of later ones. tests just use generic return types so probably fine to limit to that for now.

 ## stricter closure capture handling (Apr 22)